One of the best things about St. Patrick's Day is it's an awesome excuse to dye all your food green — a simple pleasure that really gets kids excited.

 If your child's birthday is around St. Patrick's Day, this cake would be perfect.
-In fact, it is almost too amazing to eat.
 If you want to attempt this gorgeous ombré cake, you can check out the full recipe — but we warn you, it is fairly labor intensive.
-If you master it, however, it is totally worth it.
+Mastering it, however, it is totally worth it.
 Can you imagine your child's face when you cut into it?
-This cake is truly Instagram worthy.
+This cake is truly Instagram-worthy.

 And you'll see personalized content just for you whenever you click the My Feed .

 SheKnows is making some changes!